Patrick Cantlay outduels Bryson DeChambeau to win BMW Championship on sixth playoff hole

 Cantlay, meanwhile, made his eight-footer for a bogey at the par-3 17th to complete an improbable recovery that became necessary when he sent his tee shot into water protecting the green, leaving a cavernous opening for DeChambeau that he failed to convert.

+DeChambeau declined for a third consecutive day to speak with print and digital media and local television following the playoff.

-Apart from the entertaining theater unfolding atop the leader board, a handful of players out of realistic contention still had plenty of motivation to finish strong in their bid to qualify for the Tour Championship, the finale of the FedEx Cup playoffs, in Atlanta.
+Apart from the entertaining theater unfolding atop the leader board, a handful of players out of realistic contention still had plenty of motivation to finish strong in their bid to qualify for the Tour Championship, the finale of the FedEx Cup playoffs in Atlanta.

-The top 30 in the standings after the BMW Championship earn spots at East Lake, where a $15 million prize awaits the player who finishes first in the standings.
+The top 30 in the standings after the BMW Championship earned spots at East Lake, where a $15 million prize awaits the player who finishes first in the standings.
 Among the most notable players seeking to qualify was Sergio Garcia, the 2017 Masters champion who began the week in 44th position.

 One spot in front of Garcia at the start of the BMW Championship was Alex Noren.
 One position behind was Erik van Rooyen.
 Each found himself inside the top 30 at points on the back nine, but Noren missed a putt for par at the 18th to fall to 33rd place.